 - The ALCO is responsible for monitoring liquidity risk, reporting and analyzing, making proposals, setting limits and guidelines, and formulating and implementing plans relating to liquidity risk management.
-The Treasury Department prepares forecasted cash flow statement and presents at the ALCO to evaluate the future funding requirements of the Company. - The Risk Management Department uses stressed behaviour modeling techniques to determine the Company's cash flow requirements, covering stress points during the month. - Daily funding requirements are closely monitored by the Treasury Department taking into consideration routine cash flows as well as one-off outflows that relate to large single obligations.
+The Treasury Department prepares forecasted cash flow statement and presents at the ALCO to evaluate the future funding requirements of the Company. - " The Risk Management Department uses stressed behaviour modeling techniques to determine the Company's cash flow requirements, if any signs of stress are seen. - " Daily funding requirements are closely monitored by the Treasury Department taking into consideration routine cash flows as well as one-off outflows that relate to large single obligations.